MISSION

 A

-A Unfortunately, Mr. Ochiai's venture company was under fire from angry venture capitalists, banks, and business partners who were in a hurry to see a return on their investment.
-However, I was convinced that the technology conceived by Mr. Ochiai would undoubtedly change the future of soybeans in Japan.
-Therefore, we asked Mr. Ochiai to come to Kumamoto to continue his research in a quiet environment, and at the same time, we proceeded to patent and commercialize the metabolic technology.
-However, in 2017, Mr. Ochiai became very ill and had to take about a year off work.
-I guess it must have been a build up of stress over the years.
-After waiting for him to return to the company, we decided it was time to get stuck into it, and established DAIZ.
+Mr. Ochiai had previously founded his own biotech company in the United States.
+Unfortunately, during its development, his company faced a crisis where banks and partners were all eager to retrieve funds.
+However, I firmly believe that the technology invented by Mr. Ochiai will undoubtedly change the future of Japan's soybean industry.
+Therefore, I invited Mr. Ochiai to come to Kumamoto to continue his research in a quiet environment.
+At the same time, we proceeded we proceeded with patenting and commercializing the metabolic technology.However, in 2017, Mr. Ochiai fell seriously ill and had to take a year off.
+I guess it must have been a buildup of stress over the years.

 Q